Header photo by Raquel Pimental

 As a composer and improviser, Claire seeks to create music that is in dialogue with her communities.
 In a time of rising fascism and climate change, she takes seriously the role of culture to help us survive, support each other, and fight for the world we believe in.

-In March of 2020, 9 months pregnant on the night before her due date. she both nailed a high Db and played an improvised solo she was proud of on the stage of Yoshi’s in Oakland with Mary Lou’s Apartment.
+In March of 2020, 9 months pregnant on the night before her due date, she both nailed a high Db and played an improvised solo she was proud of on the stage of Yoshi’s in Oakland with Mary Lou’s Apartment.
 It was a great end point to her time in Oakland where she’d played in brass bands, co-led a trad jazz band, and been a regular part of a vibrant musical scene.

 In 2015-2016, she spent time in South America and in particular in Brazil, learning about Carnival musical traditions in Rio de Janeiro and studying Portuguese.
 She played with Damas de Ferro – an all women’s band in the neofanfarrismo movement, as well as playing in a variety of Carnival blocos such as Ceu Na Terra and Na Moita.
 She also paraded with the samba school Estacio de Sa.

-Originally from Ohio, she is an alumnus of the Bluecoats Drum and Bugle Corps and holds a bachelor’s degree from the Capital University Conservatory of Music.
+Originally from Ohio, she is an alumnus of the Bluecoats Drum and Bugle Corps and holds a bachelor’s degree from the Capital University Conservatory of Music and a master's degree in Culture and Communications from the University of Lisbon.
+She speaks English, Spanish, and Portuguese.

 As a composer and improviser, Claire seeks to create music that is in dialogue with her communities.
 In a time of rising fascism and climate change, she takes seriously the role of culture to help us survive, support each other, and fight for the world we believe in.

-In March of 2020, 9 months pregnant on the night before her due date. she both nailed a high Db and played an improvised solo she was proud of on the stage of Yoshi’s in Oakland with Mary Lou’s Apartment.
+In March of 2020, 9 months pregnant on the night before her due date, she both nailed a high Db and played an improvised solo she was proud of on the stage of Yoshi’s in Oakland with Mary Lou’s Apartment.
 It was a great end point to her time in Oakland where she’d played in brass bands, co-led a trad jazz band, and been a regular part of a vibrant musical scene.

 In 2015-2016, she spent time in South America and in particular in Brazil, learning about Carnival musical traditions in Rio de Janeiro and studying Portuguese.
 She played with Damas de Ferro – an all women’s band in the neofanfarrismo movement, as well as playing in a variety of Carnival blocos such as Ceu Na Terra and Na Moita.
 She also paraded with the samba school Estacio de Sa.

-Originally from Ohio, she is an alumnus of the Bluecoats Drum and Bugle Corps and holds a bachelor’s degree from the Capital University Conservatory of Music.
+Originally from Ohio, she is an alumnus of the Bluecoats Drum and Bugle Corps and holds a bachelor’s degree from the Capital University Conservatory of Music and a master's degree in Culture and Communications from the University of Lisbon.
+She speaks English, Spanish, and Portuguese.

 Musical Mission Statement